arogozhnikov/eindex/README.md

 #### - how do I select a single embedding from every image in a batch?

-Let's say you have pairs of images and captions, and you want to take closest embedding:
+Let's say you have pairs of images and captions, and you want to take closest embedding from image for every token:
 ```python
 score = einsum(images_bhwc, sentences_btc, 'b h w c, b token c -> b h w token')
 closest_index = argmax(score, 'b h w token -> [h, w] b token')